John-R12/Threat-intelligence-handbook/lifecycle/dissemination-and-feedback.md

-# 📢 Dissemination & Feedback in Cyber Threat Intelligence
+# 📢 Dissemination & Feedback

 The value of Cyber Threat Intelligence (CTI) depends on **how effectively it is shared and used**.
 Intelligence must reach the right audience, in the right format, at the right time — and evolve based on their feedback.

-This phase of the intelligence lifecycle ensures that CTI is **actionable, trusted, and continuously improved**.
+This phase ensures that CTI is **actionable, trusted, and continuously improved**.

 ---